History of Darien, Connecticut: Late Nineteenth century

 Until the 1870s, the center of Noroton, around where Noroton Avenue meets the Boston Post Road, was considered the commercial center of Darien and the area north of Interstate 95 that is now considered Noroton Heights was called "Noroton".
 The current center of town, where the railroad tracks cross the Boston Post Road, was called "Darien Depot".
 But when the town hall was established there, that area became "Darien" and "Noroton" was adopted by the old commercial center.
-The name "Noroton Heights" was used after a post office with that name was established there.

 Following the war, the train connection allowed Darien to become a popular resort for prosperous New Yorkers who built summer homes in Tokeneke, Long Neck Point, and Noroton (this pattern was repeated elsewhere along the Connecticut shore and inland).
 A few daily commuters to New York City then were forerunners of the many to come who changed Darien into a residential suburb of metropolitan New York.

 In 1896, Glenbreekin, a home sitting in a 200 acre sheep farm, was built on the banks of the Goodwives River in Darien.
 By 2000 all the land except for 3.5 acre had been sold off.
 The house itself was expanded in 1921 with a living room designed by the architect who created the Wrigley Building in Chicago and built by the contractor who constructed the pulpit of St. Patrick's Cathedral in New York City.
 The house was expanded again in 1994.

 Theodore Dreiser is said to have written An American Tragedy in a Mediterranean-style estate in Tokeneke.